15 Beach Camping Destinations in the Philippines

 Let the beautiful sandbars and green palm trees get you into a trance.
 Given that it a remote island, activities are limited to swimming, kayaking, aqua-biking, snorkeling, and camping.
-Same goes for accommodation; camping is the only way to spend the night.
+The same goes for accommodation; camping is the only way to spend the night.
 There are common rooms you can use.
-Camping fee is PHP 225.
+The camping fee is PHP 225.

 Getting there: Get a flight to Tacloban.
 Ride a van to Palompon town proper.
 From there, ride a boat to Kalanggaman island.

 Hidden beach because it is; through the palm trees and lush grass, you will find crystal clear waters.
 No need to bring umbrellas, the trees are tall and abundant that they serve as umbrellas.
 You can either request to have a caretaker cook for you or just use the grill on your own.
 The camping fee is PHP 300.

 Getting there: Get a flight to Cebu.
 Find your way to the Cebu south bus terminal, ride a bus to Aloguinsan.
 Get dropped off at the Aloguinsan public market.
 Ride a tricycle/motorbike to the hidden beach resort.

 A beach that is unspoiled by the busy city, Casapsapan Bean in Aurora sure does bring a relaxing vibe to it.
 There are no resort facilities, you just have to enjoy the sun and beach.
 Swim and take tons of photos.
 Security-wise, not much to worry about since there really isn’t any people most of the time.
 The overnight fee is PHP 150.